 The Klagenfurt-Genoa researchers show that additive noise, topology randomness, and message loss can increase the convergence rate of simple binary consensus algorithms, while presence of faulty nodes always inhibits convergence.
 They also propose a new consensus rule, called Random Neighbors Majority, which embeds randomization directly into the consensus algorithm, thus yielding a better convergence rate and robustness toward faulty entities.
 “By introducing a small level of randomness in a controlled manner, our rule reaches almost sure convergence in some scenarios,” says Alexander Gogolev, who obtained a PhD degree in the context of this study.
 He is one of the first graduates from the European doctoral program “Interactive and Cognitive Environments” issuing joint and double PhD degrees with five participating universities from Italy, Spain, Austria, the UK, and the Netherlands.

-The text of this blog entry is partly based on the introduction of this paper.
+The text of this blog entry is partly based on the introduction of the mentioned journal article.
 The work was done within the Erasmus Mundus Joint Doctorate in “Interactive and Cognitive Environments”.
 Gogolev was supported by Lakeside Labs with funding from the ERDF, KWF, and the state of Austria under grant 20214/21530/32606.